 I watched Fantastic Beasts and Where to Find Them last Saturday, and I delayed writing about it till now, because I didn’t know what to say.

-Which is the problem I always have with sequels or remakes of movies I love.
+Which is the problem I always have with sequels or revivals of movies I love.
 One expects so much of the same, while also craving for fresh materials, everything ends up just not feeling right.
-By that, I mean that while the fan service scenes were pleasing, and it was refreshing to see a more “adult” version of the wizarding world set in the American Jazz age, something still felt wrong.
+By that, I mean that while the fan service scenes were pleasing, and while it was refreshing to see a more “adult” version of the wizarding world set in the American Jazz age, something still felt absent.
 Was it the lack of a tragic orphan backstory?
 Was it the no-show by a younger Dumbledore?
-Or was it simply the whole Harry Potter concept being so British, so idiosyncratic, that outside of Britain it cannot feel right?
+Or was it simply the whole Harry Potter concept being so British, so idiosyncratic, that outside of Britain it just wouldn’t work properly?

 I don’t know.
-To be fair, Fantastic Beasts and Where to Find Them is but the first in five planned movies, so I shouldn’t expect befuddling conspiracies and epic spell battles.
-The way the movie ended also left lots of room for in-depth development.
-Hopefully, we see more than just a glamourous revisit to the HP world in subsequent entries.
-One last thing, I really wouldn’t mind more of those “fantastic beasts,” as in with them doing more than just showing themselves.
-I was really disappointed no one got snuffed by a Lethifold, or squashed to death by a rampaging Ironbelly.
-It also felt strange that the antagonists were not from the eponymous textbook, but entirely something else.
+To be fair, Fantastic Beasts and Where to Find Them is but the first in five planned movies, so I shouldn’t be expecting befuddling conspiracies or epic spell battles.
+The way the movie ended also left lots of room for sophisticated story development.
+Hopefully we see more than just glamourous revisits of the HP world in subsequent entries.
+In addition, I really wouldn’t mind more of those “fantastic beasts,” which was what the movie was branded with.
+I am sorry to say I was really disappointed no one got snuffed by a Lethifold, or squashed to death by a rampaging Ironbelly.

 PS: Another thing that felt “odd” to me was Newt Scamander’s introvert personality.
 The way he wrote the textbook, I expected an Indy Jones alike explorer, or at least a seasoned diplomat.
-But perhaps he only evolves into those at the end of his grand adventures.
+But perhaps he only evolves into these after his grand adventures.
 Another reason thus to look forward to the subsequent movies.

 Check out my other snappy movie reviews!